PGarn/PowDevLif/paper/paper.md

 ![PowDevRUL methode for lifetime prediction of an IGBT device.\label{fig:example}](WorkingDiagram.png)

 \autoref{fig:example} shows the general structure of the method.
-First, the input data are defined, represented by the stresses applied to the product (working cycle) and the physics of the DUT (electrical parameters, thermal parameters and its lifetime model).
+First, the input data are defined, represented by the use ofthe product (working cycle) and the physics of the DUT (electrical parameters, thermal parameters and its lifetime model).
 Secondly, the input data are implemented in a physical loss model, enabling the DUT's losses to be calculated over an operating cycle.
 The losses are used to calculate the temperature rise using a thermal model.
 A counting algorithm determines the temperature cycles undergone by the DUT, which are then compared with a cumulative damage law to determine the number of times the DUT can perform the input duty cycle.

 PowDevLif is implemented with flexibility and adaptability in mind.
-The librairie is modular in design, making it easy to add new features and adapt analysis to specific configurations.
-The first version of the librairy is implemented for a specific topology, it has to be modified to estimate the lifetime of a specific component, by changing the DUT or the operating cycle or the various models and methods.
+The librairy is modular in design, making it easy to add new features and adapt analysis to specific configurations.
+The first version of the librairy is implemented for a specific topology, it has to be modified to estimate the lifetime of an other component, by changing the DUT or the operating cycle or the various models and methods.
-The library is initially coded for a topology of an IGBT and a diode in an inverter.
-The input operating cycle is constructed with RMS current, phase shift and modulation index as a function of time.
+The library is initially coded for a topology of an IGBT and a diode in an 2-level inverter.
+The input operating cycle is constructed with RMS current, phase shift and modulation index as a function of time, these data must be entered by the user.
+The outputs correspond to the number of operating cycles (input) that the IGBTs and diodes can perform and the efficiency of the 2-level inverter.
 The different models, methodes and laws used are shown below:

 1. The loss model is based on one inverter arm controled with a sinusoidal reference in linear scalar modulation without taking into account temperature